Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Chemical Connoisseur**

-    As an action, you can identify one potion within 5 feet of you, as if you had tasted it.
+    As an :rsc-action: **Action**, you can identify one potion within 5 feet of you, as if you had tasted it.
 You must see the liquid for this benefit to work.

 - **Alchemical Genius**